-2.3.3 Labelling
+2.4.3 Labelling requirements

-The labelling provisions in the Code will apply to foods for sale that are manufactured using this processing aid (see section 1.3.3 above).
+Relevant labelling provisions in the Code will apply to foods for sale that are manufactured using this processing aid.
+See section 1.3.3 above.

-Section 1.2 notes that permission is sought for use of the enzyme to manufacture meat and fish products, including formed products (e.g. sausages, patties, fish cakes and other products which are formed).
-Specific information requirements in sections 2.2.1-8 and 2.2.3-3 would apply if transglutaminase is used to manufacture food that consists of raw meat or raw fish that has been formed or joined in the semblance of a cut of meat or a cut or fillet of fish (see section 1.3.3 above).
+Section 1.2 notes that permission is sought for use of the enzyme to manufacture (among other types of food) meat and fish products, including formed products (e.g. sausages, patties, fish cakes and other products which are formed).
+Specific information requirements in sections 2.2.1-8 and 2.2.3-3 will apply if transglutaminase is used to manufacture food that consists of raw meat or raw fish that has been formed or joined in the semblance of a cut of meat or a cut or fillet of fish (see section 1.3.3 above).

-2.3.4 Risk management conclusion
+2.4.4 Risk management conclusion

-The risk management conclusion is to permit the enzyme transglutaminase (EC 2.3.2.13) produced from GM B. licheniformis containing the transglutaminase gene from S. mobaraensis as a processing aid in the nominated foods (see section 1.2 above).
-If approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with GMP.
+The risk management conclusion is to permit the enzyme transglutaminase (EC 2.3.2.13) produced from GM B. licheniformis containing the transglutaminase gene from S. mobaraensis as a processing aid in brewing and in the manufacture and/or processing of the nominated foods (see section 1.2 above).
+The enzyme and its associated technological purpose will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The maximum permitted level or amount of the enzyme that may be present in the food would have to be an amount consistent with GMP.
 The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.

-2.4 Risk communication
+2.5 Risk communication

-2.4.1 Consultation
+2.5.1 Consultation

 Consultation is a key part of FSANZ's standards development process.
 FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the Food Standards Notification Circular, media release, FSANZ's social media channels and Food Standards News.
+The call for submissions was notified via the Food Standards Notification Circular, media release, FSANZ's social media channels and Food Standards News.

-The process by which FSANZ approaches standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on the draft variation.
+The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
+Public submissions were called to assist consideration of the draft variation to the Code.
+FSANZ acknowledges the time taken to make submissions on this application.

-The draft variation will be considered for approval by the FSANZ Board taking into account all public comments received from this call for submissions.
+The draft variation was considered for approval by the FSANZ Board having regard to the submissions made during the call for submissions period.